 One method is done in two steps.

 A different method is done in one step.
 It is another version of the OGTT.
 You cannot eat or drink for at least 8 hours before the test.
 You drink a liquid that contains 75 grams of sugar (glucose).
 Your blood sample is taken before the test is started and at timed intervals of 1 and 2 hours later to see how much sugar is in your blood.
 If you don't have a lot of sugar in your blood, you do not have gestational diabetes.
-If you do have a lot of sugar in your blood, you do have gestational diabetes.
+If you do have a lot of sugar in your blood, you may have gestational diabetes.

 Your blood glucose level may drop very low toward the end of the glucose test.
 If this happens, you may feel weak, hungry, and restless.
 Tell your doctor if you have these symptoms.
 The test usually will be stopped.

 You may vomit after drinking the sweet liquid.
 If this happens, the test may need to be repeated at a later time.

 Your doctor may do more glucose tests at different times during your pregnancy.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter A472 in the search box to learn more about "Learning About Glucose Testing During Pregnancy".

 Current as of: March 13, 2017

 Adam Husney, MD - Family Medicine